skriegman/evosoro/README.md

 (3) Examples
 --------

-After running basic.py for some time, you can start having a look at some of the evolved morphologies and behaviors by opening up some of the generated .vxa files within the VoxCAD GUI.
+After allowing basic.py to run for a few generations, you can view the evolved morphologies and behaviors by opening up the generated .vxa files within the VoxCAD GUI.
 A .vxa file is just an XML file representing a robot that can be simulated by VoxCad/Voxelyze.
-Different custom versions of the physics engine can play slightly different .vxa files.
+Different versions of the physics engine can play slightly different .vxa files.
 Navigate to evosoro/evosoro/_voxcad/release:

     cd ../_voxcad/release